eleinadani/eleinadani.github.io/projects.md

 * **[GPU-based garbage collection acceleration].** Google V8 or the Java Virtual Machine implement very advanced Garbage Collection techniques.
 Most of such GCs have a parallel, multithreaded implementation.
 In this project, we want to study how GPUs can be used to speed-up Garbage Collection instead of using multiple threads. _This project will be co-supervised with Dr Juan Fumero, Univ.Manchester (UK)_

 ### BSc-level projects.
 Depending on the topic, most of them can be extended to more challenging MSc-level projects.

-* **[Data access pattern performance impact on Apache Arrow].** In this project we want to answer and understand a simple question: does the order in which we access large data files stored in the Apache Arrow format have an impact on performance?
+* **[Data access pattern performance impact on Apache Arrow].** In this project we want to answer and understand a simple question: does the order in which we access large datasets stored in the Apache Arrow format have an impact on performance?
 And, if so, can the application and/or the language VM optimize the way data is accessed to improve performance?
 Related work [(1)](https://arrow.apache.org/).

-* **[DPDK bindings for Node.js].** The DPDK user-space networking stack is the state-of-the-art solution for high-performance networking.
-Unfortunately, using DPDK from high-level programming languages such as Python or JavaScript is not always easy.
-In this project we want to develop Node.js _native_ bindings for the DPDK library, so to enable high-performance netowking in Node.js.
-Such bindings already exist for other languages (e.g. Go); in this project you will implement them for Node.js.
-Related work [(1)](https://github.com/DPDK/dpdk) [(2)](https://github.com/yerden/go-dpdk).

-* **[Performance analysis of Scatter/gather NICs in Java or Node.js].** Modern NICs with scatter/gather capabilities are often found in commodity hardware.
-Programming languages or frameworks used to write networking applications such as Node.js or Java (NIO) feature explicit APIs to access the scatter/gather capabilities of a NIC.
-However, little is understood of the actual performance of using such NICs from a langauge VM like the JVM or V8.
-In this project we want to study and characterize the performance of networking applications developed using such languages on modern scatter/gather NICs.
-Related work [(1)](https://howtodoinjava.com/java/nio/nio-scatter-gather-vectored-io/).

 * **[Performance analysis of SIMD support in WebAssembly].** SIMD instructions are at the core of modern data processing.
 For example, several data ingestion operations (e.g., importing data from a CSV file) requires UTF-8 validation: the input data needs to be analyzed (one character at a time) to ensure that the input text is valid.
 Parallel execution techniques can be employed to speed-up the validation of large text files.
 In this project, we want to explore the performance of existing WebAssembly runtimes in the context of SIMD execution, looking at common operations such as e.g. UTF-8 validation.
 The goal of the project is to implement multiple SIMD-based data processing  techniques targeting WebAssembly (either in WebAssembly itself, or by leveraging emscripten or alternative WASM compilers), to assess the current performance of WebAssembly in such Data-parallel operations.
 Related work [(1)](https://github.com/WebAssembly/simd/blob/main/proposals/simd/SIMD.md) [(2)](https://arxiv.org/abs/2010.03090).